 What Is DRS in Cricket?

-DRS is a technology-driven tool used to review and, if needed, overturn on-field umpiring decisions.
+The Decision Review System (DRS) in cricket is a is a technology-driven tool used to review and, if needed, overturn on-field umpiring decisions.
 Whether it’s an LBW in cricket, a close catch, or a run-out, DRS gives players the ability to challenge a call they feel is incorrect.

 This system uses advanced technologies like ball-tracking, UltraEdge, and Hawk-Eye to make sure decisions are as correct as possible.
 By reducing mistakes, the Decision Review System (DRS) has changed the way cricket is played, making the game fairer for both players and fans.

-DRS Full Form and Meaning
+DRS Full Form in Cricket

 For example: